EZTechhelp/Samson-Media-Player/README.md

 	- The app has a Feedback/Issue submission form (from title bar dropdown menu).
 However due to security reasons, I'm not including the creds for test builds in order for it to work, so nothing is sent to me even if you try to use it (will probably just fail)
 - All web API calls are sent encrypted (https) and subject to privacy terms of the services (in this case Spotify and Twitch).
 	- The only data I can see is the public IP address where API calls where made from, when and how many requests made.
 Not content
 	- Spotify creds are captured using Spotify's web auth page (displayed via webview2).
-An auth token is then stored in **%appdata%\SpotiShell**
+An auth token is then stored in $appdata%\SpotiShell
 	- Youtube creds are not stored.
 Yt-dlp has a feature to authenticate by importing existing cookies from a supported browser if available
 	- If logging in to websites using web features, such as Twitch chat, this is all handled by Webview2.
 See below for storage detail
 - By default, Playlist and Media profiles are stored in **%temp%\EZT-MediaPlayer**.
 So fair warning if you clear your temp folder.
 This is temporary...and ability to move/choose location is planned.
 Just be aware if you delete this folder, the app will automatically run First Time Setup again.
 Custom playlists will be lost